applewoodsmokedham/metagraph/memory-bank/progress.md

 - ✅ Enhanced APIForm component with examples and notes sections
 - ✅ Reusable template components for API methods
 - ✅ WalletConnector component for Bitcoin wallet integration
+- ✅ AlkanesBalanceExplorer component with token display and images
+- ✅ Token image display with loading states and placeholders
+- ✅ Token ID formatting and copy functionality

 ### 4. API Methods
 - ✅ traceTransaction - Trace a transaction's smart contract execution
-- ✅ simulateTransaction - Simulate transaction execution
+- ✅ performAlkanesSimulation - Simulate Alkanes operations including image retrieval
 - ✅ traceBlock - Trace all transactions in a block
-- ✅ getAlkanesByAddress - Get Alkanes owned by a specific address
+- ✅ getAlkanesByAddress - Get Alkanes owned by a specific address with token details
 - ✅ getAlkanesByHeight - Get Alkanes at a specific block height
+- ✅ getAlkanesTokenImage - Retrieve images for Alkanes tokens using simulation

 ### 5. Environment Configuration
 - ✅ Environment variables setup